nlinc1905/drift-monitoring/README.md

 <a name="model-api"></a>
 ### The Model API

-The model API will be replaced by CisionAI in production.
+The model API will be replaced by your model in production.
 However, it was created here to test what might come out of a model service and need to be monitored.
 Running the example will hit this API.
 You will notice in `monitoring_service/examples/examples_run_request.py` that the data is first sent to the model API, then to the drift monitoring API.
 To test that the data is in the format necessary, you can compare what comes back from the model API to what is expected